vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ### NAND

-NAND Flash dump is complicated to dump, I recorded the SPI interface during the boot phase with the [SALEAE](https://www.saleae.com/) logic analyser.
+NAND Flash dump is complicated to dump, I recorded the SPI interface during the boot phase with the [SALEAE](https://www.saleae.com/) logic analyzer.
 There are two big activity blocks corresponding to the Linux Kernel and the Root Filesystem.
 Here is the rootfs:

 ![ROOTFS](./pictures/rootfs.png)